Icenium/icenium-cli/docs/man_pages/screenbuilder/add-editablelistformfield.md

 [create screenbuilder](../project/creation/create-screenbuilder.html) | Creates a new project for hybrid development with Screen Builder.
 [screenbuilder](screenbuilder.html) | Shows all commands for project development with Screen Builder.
 [upgrade-screenbuilder](upgrade-screenbuilder.html) | Upgrades a project to the latest Screen Builder version.
+[add-about](add-about.html) | Inserts an about form in an existing application view.
 [add-authentication](add-authentication.html) | Inserts sign-in and sign-up forms in an existing application view.
 [add-dataprovider](add-dataprovider.html) | Connects your project to a data provider.
 [add-field](add-field.html) | Inserts an input field in an existing form.
-[add-form](add-form.html) | Inserts a generic input form in an existing application view.
 [add-list](add-list.html) | Inserts a list in an existing application view.
 [add-view](add-view.html) | Adds a new application view to your project.
 [add-editablelist](add-editablelist.html) | Inserts an editable list in an existing application view.
 [add-editablelistform](add-editablelistform.html) | Inserts an editable form in an existing editable list.
-[add-editablelistformfield](add-editablelistformfield.html) | Inserts an editable field in an existing editable form.
 <% } %>